Shepherd Poverty Internship Program

 • Summer housing for in-person internships

-• Orientation and closing conference
+• Internship academy and closing conference

-Bucknell can offer some financial assistance with a travel stipend and interns receive a modest education award upon completion of their internship requirements.
+Bucknell can offer some financial assistance with a travel stipend, and interns receive a modest education award upon completion of their internship requirements.

 Program Themes & Locations

 The Shepherd Higher Education Consortium on Poverty connects students with poverty-focused nonprofits and agencies in 12 geographic locations.
-Students will be matched with a program in one of the following areas:

 • Education

-• Immigration services
+• Immigration & refugee support

-• Savannah, Ga.
+• Atlanta and Savannah, Ga.

 • Louisville, Ky.